yaricp/qt5-eeg-filters/README.md

 * pyQt5
 * pyqtgraph

-Note: You must have Qt5 installation om your PC.
+Note: You must have installed Qt5  on your PC.

 ## Installation